notwlsn/lin_audit/README.md

 <h2> Instructions: </h2>

-1. Log into the server using a root account within a terminal window
+1. Log into the server using a root account

 2. Verify file hash.
 Something like <pre> $ echo "FILEHASH filename" | md5sum -c </pre>